On the Principles of ReLU Networks with One Hidden Layer: Introduction

 Deep learning has achieved a great triumph in both scientific and engineering areas in recent years, such as \citet*{Jumper2021} in protein-structure prediction and \citet*{OpenAI2023} in large-language models.
 However, its underlying principle is still mysterious and usually referred to as a ``black box''\citep*{Castelvecchi2016,Roscher2020}, which involves not only application reliability but also potential uncontrollable AI risks.

 Technically speaking, the black box of neural networks is roughly composed of two parts.
-The first is what the mechanism of the solution derived from the back-propagation algorithm \citep*{Rumelhart1986} is.
+The first is what the mechanism of the solution derived from the back-propagation algorithm \citep*{Rumelhart1986} (also called the ``\textsl{training solution}'' in this paper) is.
 The second is how to obtain a desired solution through a deterministic way.
 The two parts are correlated because if the solution space is unknown, it would be hard to control the solution-finding process.
 In fact, due to the lack of the knowledge of solutions, one can only adjust the parameters intuitively and stochastically, leading to uncertainty of the training results.

 Although a ReLU network with one-hidden layer is the simplest network architecture, its solution space is largely unknown \citep*{DeVore2021} and hence its training process cannot be determinedly manipulated as well.
 In scientific areas, to study a system, the investigation of its smallest component is a natural way.
 So unveiling the black box of two-layer shallow ReLU networks may be the foundation of understanding deeper ones.